-A (Pearson) correlation is a number between -1 and +1 that indicates to what extent 2 metric variables are linearly related.
+A (Pearson) correlation is a number between -1 and +1 that indicates to what extent 2 quantitative variables are linearly related.
 It's best understood by looking at some scatterplots.

 - a correlation of -1 indicates a perfect linear descending relation: higher scores on one variable imply lower scores on the other variable.

 - a correlation of 0 means there's no linear relation between 2 variables whatsoever.
 However, there may be a (strong) non-linear relation nevertheless.

 - a correlation of 1 indicates a perfect ascending linear relation: higher scores on one variable are associated with higher scores on the other variable.